n1n1n1q/Artificial-Life-Simulation/README.md

 1) Filling the initial map with void cells.
 2) Random distribution of 'starting' biome cells (water, desert, plains) and their growth.
 Desert and plains are assigned random height during this stage, which directly influences their color (makes it either darker or lighter than the color of the initial cell).
 3) Random distribution of 'secondary' cells (mountain, forest, swamp and snow) and their growth.
 All of the secondary cells use the same height principle mentioned above.
 4) The depth of water distribution which affects the cell color as well.
-The farther from the shore, the deeper the water, meaning the darker cell color.
+The farther from the shore, the deeper the water, meaning the darker the cell color.
 5) *(Optional generation stage)* Texture distribution which can be Regenerated on button click.
 ### Cells types and certain behaviours
 * **Void**.
 The cells that fill up the inital map before the start of the generation and are not assigned any biome-specific type belong to the type void.
 Void cells do not have any submissive types meaning void does not 'infect' its neighbouring cells.
 Void cells are consumable only by water cells.